Classic New Zealand Peaks

 Tititea / Mount Aspiring (3033m)

-One of the most aesthetic peaks of the Southern Alps.
-The only 3000m peak outside of the Aoraki/Mount Cook and Westland National Parks, its prominence makes it visible from many areas of the Southern Lakes.
-Every route is classic and is deservedly NZ’s most popular alpine peak and a first 3000m summit for many.
+Tititea / Mount Aspiring (3033m) is one of the Southern Alps / Ka Tiritiri o te Moana most aesthetic and classic peaks.
+The only 3000m peak outside of the Aoraki/Mount Cook and Westland National Parks, and its prominence makes it visible from many areas around Lake Wanaka.
+It offers multiple classic routes and is a popular alpine climb and many aspiring mountaineers first 3000m summit from a base at Colin Todd or French Ridge Huts.

 Mount Dixon (3019m)